Skip to content

 The Board

-The Board of the CGC is composed of six officers including the CGC and Advisory Council Chair, Peter Freeman (former chair of Homes England) and Director, Beth Dugdale, an experienced officer at Homes England.
+The CGC Board will comprise of six officers.
+These include the CGC and Advisory Council Chair, Peter Freeman, and Director, Beth Dugdale, a senior officer at Homes England.

-Other officers are drawn from senior positions at the Ministry of Housing, Communities and Local Government (MHCLG).
+Additional members are drawn from senior positions at the Ministry for Housing Communities and Local Government.

 Peter Freeman CBE